 There are plenty of big battles in boxing history which all fight fans want to see, and then there are the monumental clashes that attract attention from all corners and even non-sports fans and have a lasting impact.
-Here are the 12 matches which transcended sports and fascinate us years and decades later, as much for their political and cultural context as for how they defined, or re-defined, their combatants.
+Here are the twelve matches which transcended sports and fascinate us years and decades later, as much for their political and cultural context as for how they defined, or re-defined, their combatants.

 12. June 20, 1980: Roberto Duran W15 Sugar Ray Leonard.
 The match which ushered in a new era in boxing, “The Four Kings,” and which showed that the Age of the Heavyweights was finally over.
 A true “superfight,” Leonard vs Duran became a huge attraction, not just for boxing, but for sports fans worldwide.
-Amazingly, it lived up to the hype with 15 thrilling rounds, the performances of both fighters exceeding all expectations.
+Amazingly, it lived up to the hype with fifteen thrilling rounds, the performances of both fighters exceeding all expectations.
 The biggest closed-circuit broadcast in boxing history to that point, it also affirmed the now crucial importance of Latin America for the sport as Panama’s Duran, who spoke no English, became its first mainstream star.

 11. Sept.
 7, 1892: James J. Corbett KO21 John L. Sullivan.
 The end of the bare-knuckle era and the beginning of modern boxing.
 Sullivan vs Corbett was a major event drawing widespread interest as it was Sullivan’s first fight in over four years.
 During that time no one had posed enough of a threat to draw him back to the ring as few could conceive of anyone defeating the mythical “Boston Strong Boy,” the champion being a true living legend.
 Corbett’s upset win marked a turning point for the sport as a more disciplined ring technique became preeminent.